Michael Eriksson

 In my specific case, my poor penmanship was an additional deterrent, as writing in a legible-to-others manner cost me unusually much time.

 Here, we also see the issue that a further dumbing-down of school might be outright harmful to the grades, test results, whatnot, of the brighter students.
 (As well as, obviously, to the learning outcomes, and not necessarily restricted to the even semi-bright.
 This is more important in the big picture, but also something that most understand to begin with.)
-On the one hand, they will see a smaller potential improvement through a greater mastery of the dumbed-down material than the duller students, because they already had great degree of mastery and the distance in results will shrink (and, no, there are no bonus points for finishing a test early).
+On the one hand, they are likely to see a smaller improvement in e.g. test scores than duller students, because they already would have scored well without dumbing down, and the distance in results will shrink (and, no, there are no bonus points for finishing a test early).
 On the other, they will stand a greater risk of being bored, feeling that “showing” and whatnot is pointless, or otherwise be moved to put in a lesser effort.
 (Similar factors apply when homework with more “leg” than “brain” and/or poorly implemented “continuous evaluation” schemes take the place of tests or, more generally, checks for mere effort take the place of checks for actual accomplishment/mastery/whatnot.)
 The secondary results can then include grades that are not only too lacking in granularity due to grade inflation, but which can also be outright misleading, as e.g. a brighter-but-demotivated student can receive a worse grade than a duller-but-does-all-the-homework student—even when the former understands and is able to apply the material better than the latter.
 A potential other negative side-effect, and one that I suffered from myself, is that the bright student picks up poor habits that become a hindrance beyond some point of uni, when the difficulty of the courses catches up with the brightness.

 I was tempted to write in terms of e.g. “duller-but-does-all-HER-homework” above, as boys seem relatively more likely to be in the brighter-but-demotivated group and girls in the duller-but-does-all-the-homework group.
 However, while this makes the problem worse and shows how destructive modern educational thought can be, there are plenty of exceptions on both sides.